 Taxis generally in Istanbul are small yellow cars which allow the transportation of five people including the driver.
 All taxis need to have meters called a taksimetre which shows the rate you need to pay.
 In Istanbul day and night rates are the same.
 The starting rate is 9,8 TL and it goes up 6.30 TL for each kilometer.
-The price for any short distance is 28 TL.
-(Price listing date is April 6, 2022.)
+The price for any short distance is 40 TL.
+(Price listing date is March 1, 2023.)
 As a regulation, no tip needs to be given to the taxi driver.
-You can find a taxi by flagging one down, calling your local taxi rank, by downloading a taxi service app or by visiting the following websites: (https://bitaksi.com/; https://www.onlinetaksi.com/).
+You can find a taxi by flagging one down, calling your local taxi rank, by downloading a taxi service app or by visiting the following websites: https://bitaksi.com/en/index.html